Mintz Law Firm

 Employees should be able to be safe at their place of employment and work in a hazard-free environment.
 Unfortunately, accidents still happen, injuring millions and killing thousands each year.
 The United States Bureau of Labor reported that there were 5,333 fatal work injuries in 2019, a number that increases almost every year.
 In that same year, there were 2.8 million nonfatal injuries.

-Most workers are entitled to workers’ compensation benefits for a work-related injury or illness but obtaining funds may be difficult.
+Most workers are entitled to workers’ compensation benefits for a work-related injury or illness, but obtaining funds may be difficult.
 If you have been injured on the job in Colorado, reach out to Mintz Law Firm.
-Our workers’ compensation attorneys will work to obtain the benefits you deserve.
+Our workers’ compensation attorneys in Denver, CO will work to obtain the benefits you deserve.

 There are several things you should do following a workplace injury.
-You must report the injury as soon as possible.
+First, you need to report the injury as soon as possible.
 You must notify your employer within four days of the injury in writing.
 Waiting may jeopardize your workers’ compensation case.
-Your employer must then notify the insurance company within ten days of learning about the incident.
+Your employer must then notify the insurance company within 10 days of learning about the incident.
 The insurer will then assess the workers’ compensation claim and either deny or approve it.

 Photographing the injury and accident scene may help your case, as well.
 You should also keep notes on everything you said when reporting the injury and everything your employer did in response.
 Keep track of any witnesses and ask them if they saw anything that could have contributed to the accident.